2023 Most Popular Child Development & Family Studies Bachelor's Degree Schools in Washington

 Most Popular Washington Schools for a Bachelor's in Child Development & Family Studies

-Our analysis found Washington State University to be the most popular school for human development and family studies students who want to pursue a bachelor’s degree in Washington.
-Located in the distant town of Pullman, Wazzu is a public college with a fairly large student population.
+Our 2023 rankings named Washington State University the most popular school in Washington for human development and family studies students working on their bachelor’s degree.
+Located in the town of Pullman, Wazzu is a public college with a fairly large student population.

 Of the 190 students majoring in human development at Wazzu, 3% are male and 97% are female.